-Jailers shall ensure that all doors (except the detox cell doors) are secured at all times except when necessary to permit entry and exit.
+Jailers shall ensure that all doors (except the detox cell doors) are always secured except when necessary to permit entry and exit.
 This requirement also applies to unoccupied cells, the kitchen, and storage rooms.
 Jailers shall regularly inspect Jail doors when conducting welfare checks for security.